fboender/scriptform/doc/MANUAL.md

 ## <a name="field_types">Field types</a>

+Scriptform supports multiple field types.
+Field types determine what users may enter in the field, how they are validated and how they are passed to callback scripts.

 ### <a name="field_types_string">String</a>

 The `string` field type presents the user with a single line input field.